metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Set-WinRMClient.md

 HACK: Set-WSManInstance fails in PS Core with "Invalid ResourceURI format" error
 TODO: Implement -NoServiceRestart parameter if applicable so that only configuration is affected See also output of: winrm get winrm/config
+TODO: Somewhere it errors with "WinRM firewall exception will not work since one of the network connection types on this machine is set to Public.
+Change the network connection type to either Domain or Private and try again."
+It seems to reproduce after Reset-Firewall -Remoting -Service, also in Enable-WinRMServer

 ## RELATED LINKS